project snapshot

 Before designing the Form Builder, I needed to understand how Forms fit into the platform's broader content model.

-• Each Pub was assigned a Type that determined its available fields
+• Each Pub was assigned a Type, which defined its available fields.

-The data hierarchy flowed: Fields → Types → Forms → Pubs
+The resulting hierarchy was: Fields → Types → Forms → Pubs

 PubPub Platform Data Hierarchy Notes